myzlab/k-search-v2-docs/docs/select-statement/group-by/grouping-sets/cube.md

 ## Definition

-The `cube` method allows you to add a `CUBE` subclause to the query.
+The `cube` method allows you to add the `CUBE` subclause to the query.
 The `CUBE` subclause is a short way to define multiple grouping sets so the following are equivalent:

 ```sql
 CUBE(k1, k2, k3)